-- Appliances with open coils (including, but not limited to, hot plates, toasters and toaster ovens) are not permitted in College living units, except apartments, houses, and designated community kitchen spaces. - Halogen lamps/lights - · Microwave ovens above 901 watts
+- Appliances with open coils (including, but not limited to, hot plates, toasters and toaster ovens) are not permitted in College living units, except apartments, houses, and designated community kitchen spaces. - Halogen lamps/lights, including lava lamps or other decorative items with halogen bulbs. - Microwave ovens above 901 watts